Henalecam/dev-ia-technical-case/README.md

 ---

-## ✨ Funcionalidades
+## ✨ Features

-### Interface Web
+### Web Interface
-- ✅ Dashboard com estatísticas
+- ✅ Dashboard with statistics
-- ✅ Sistema de prioridades (Alta/Média/Baixa)
+- ✅ Priority system (High/Medium/Low)
-- ✅ Tags e datas de vencimento
+- ✅ Tags and due dates
-- ✅ Filtros e ordenação
+- ✅ Filters and sorting
-- ✅ Edição inline
+- ✅ Inline editing
-- ✅ Design moderno e responsivo
+- ✅ Modern and responsive design

-### Chatbot IA (Web - Apenas Consulta)
+### AI Chatbot (Web - Query Only)
-- ✅ Consulta e lista suas tasks
+- ✅ Query and list your tasks
-- ✅ Conversa natural sobre tarefas
+- ✅ Natural conversation about tasks
-- ✅ Dicas de produtividade
+- ✅ Productivity tips
-- ✅ GPT-4 com contexto
+- ✅ GPT-4 with context
-- ⚠️ **Não cria/edita tasks** (use a interface)
+- ⚠️ **Does not create/edit tasks** (use the interface)

-### WhatsApp (Fluxo Conversacional)
+### WhatsApp (Conversational Flow)
-- ✅ **Botão WhatsApp** na interface
+- ✅ **WhatsApp Button** in interface
-- ✅ Solicita e salva número do usuário
+- ✅ Requests and saves user number
-- ✅ Abre conversa com `#todolist` pré-definido
+- ✅ Opens chat with `#todolist` pre-defined
-- ✅ Pede o email do usuário
+- ✅ Asks for user's email
-- ✅ Valida se o email existe
+- ✅ Validates if email exists
-- ✅ Mostra tasks pendentes formatadas
+- ✅ Shows formatted pending tasks
-- ✅ Pergunta se deseja ver tasks concluídas
+- ✅ Asks if user wants to see completed tasks
-- ℹ️ Chatbot completo disponível apenas na web
+- ℹ️ Full chatbot available only on web

 ---